ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Web Application Firewalling (WAF)
 {: #WAF}

-A WAF helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
+A WAF helps protect web applications by performing edge filtering and monitoring HTTP traffic between a web application and the Internet.
 A WAF is an OSI protocol Layer-7 defense in the OSI model, and it is not designed to defend against all types of attacks. {{site.data.keyword.Bluemix_notm}} has two ways to provide web application firewalling at the Internet edge.
 One that is typically used in a Content Delivery Network (CDN) and which is named {{site.data.keyword.cis_short_notm}} (CIS).
 The other WAF option is using NexGen firewalls that can be placed on the “edge” or in front Transit VPCs.
 You can find information on your NexGen firewalls WAF capabilities in their respective product information.

 ### Options
 {: #WAF-options}